 Jesus said that some people would end up in heaven with Him, and some would end up in hell without Him.
 We might call this the great divide.

 The “slowness” about which Peter is talking in 2 Peter 3:9 is God’s slowness in fulfilling the promise of the second coming of Christ… and of the Day of Judgment.
 (2 Pet.
 3:3-8) Peter famously reminds us that one day is like a thousand years, and a thousand years is like one day for God (2 Pet.
-3:8), for God exists outside of time and space (always is, always was and always will be).
+3:8), because God exists outside of time and space (always is, always was and always will be).

 The fact that “the Day” has not yet come speaks to God’s patience and His desire that none would perish.
 (See also John 3:16).
 God’s desire is that everyone would be “saved”.
 (1 Tim.
-2:4) Though God desires that none perish and all be saved suggests that hell is a reality, and it is a reality that God doesn’t choose for us.
+2:4) That God desires that none perish and all be saved suggests that hell is a reality, and it is a reality that God doesn’t choose for us.